Early Childhood Education & Early Childhood Special Education

 Breakfast is available at all locations.

-EARLY CHILDHOOD EDUCATION:
+EARLY CHILDHOOD & SPECIAL EDUCATION:

 Early Childhood Education students participating in an integrated classroom attend five days a week.
 Each session is 2-1/2 hours.
-The Friday sessions is devoted to activities planned to meet the specific needs of students.
+The Friday session is devoted to activities planned to meet the specific needs of students.

 Please note, Early childhood Education students participating in a six plus six classroom do not attend on Friday.